Archive

 Luck of the draw

-October 19th, 2020 No comments
+October 19th, 2020 2 comments

 This past weekend Wes and I went to a new car show/event put together by the same guy that put together the regular Cars and Coffee monthly event.
 The new event is called Community Driven and it is held at business that have an interest in cars and car culture.
 The first event was held a local powder coating place which most, if not all, have probably used once or twice in building or customizing their vehicles.
 A lot of cars and people showed up and they had food trucks as well.